pooltogether/pooltogether-client-monorepo/README.md

 The biggest culprit of the above is `@tanstack/react-query`, which sometimes is installed as two different versions and apps can no longer utilize hooks from the hooks package.
 This has been solved through the method described [here](https://github.com/TanStack/query/issues/3595#issuecomment-1248074333).

-If editing component themes in `pt-ui`, having the `Tailwind CSS IntelliSense` plugin for VSCode is recommended.
+If editing component themes in `ui`, having the `Tailwind CSS IntelliSense` plugin for VSCode is recommended.
 In order to enable it for custom Flowbite themes and string class names, add `theme` and `.*ClassName*` to the `Class Attributes` setting.